glennlea1525/Latex-for-Docs/latex-project_file_structure.md

----
-title: Creating a LaTeX Project File Structure
+# Creating a LaTeX Project File Structure

-description: A best practice for a technical documentation project is to use a root file.
+A best practice for a technical documentation project is to use a root file.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 A LaTeX project consists of a set of LaTeX files having a .tex extension, jpeg, png images (or other compatible formats) and stylesheets having a .sty extension.